Leslie Leve

 Leslie D. Leve is an American academic and researcher.
 She is a professor in the Counseling Psychology and Human Services Department as well as the associate director of Prevention Science Institute at the University of Oregon.
-She also holds the positions of Associate Director for the Prevention Science graduate programs, was President of the Society for Prevention Research from 2017 to 2019, and is Associate Vice President for Research in the Office of the Vice President for Research and Innovation and serves on National Institutes of Health study section panels and on the editorial board for Development and Psychopathology.
+She also holds the positions of Associate Director for the Prevention Science graduate programs, was President of the Society for Prevention Research from 2017 to 2019, and was an Associate Vice President for Research in the Office of the Vice President for Research and Innovation from 2017 to 2022, and serves on National Institutes of Health study section panels and on the editorial board for Development and Psychopathology.

 Career

-Leslie Leve received her bachelor's degree in psychology from the University of California, Santa Cruz in 1990.
+Leslie Leve received her bachelor's degree in psychology from the University of California, Santa Cruz, in 1990.
 She earned a master's degree in psychology in 1991 and a PhD in developmental psychology in 1995 from the University of Oregon.
 She started working at the University of Oregon in 2013 as a professor in the College of Education.
 Prior to that, she was a senior scientist at Oregon Social Learning Center.
 In 2018 Leve received a grant of $12.5 million from the National Institutes of Health (NIH) for the collaborative research on the effects of environment on children's health and development.